Review | My spirits needed a lift. Violinist Hilary Hahn and the NSO delivered, in D major.

 In any concerto, the orchestra is responsible for painting the landscape over which a soloist can soar, and maestro Noseda — whose love of the Violin Concerto was made clear by his physical embrace of it — guided the orchestra through bold surges of color and hushed shadings with an uncanny mix of elegance and gusto.

-After a trio of standing ovations, Hahn returned for an encore of Bach’s Partita No 2 in D minor (BWV 1004), rendering it slow and mournful, but elastic and electric.
+After a trio of standing ovations, Hahn returned for an encore of Bach’s Partita No 2 in D Minor (BWV 1004), rendering it slow and mournful, but elastic and electric.

 (Hahn returns to the Kennedy Center on March 29, joining cellist Seth Parker Woods and pianist Andreas Haefliger for a program of Kodály, Beethoven and composer-in-residence Carlos Simon.)

 Post-intermission, I learned that a “Welcome back” from Noseda is still cause for extended applause.
-More importantly, I learned that I’ll go to great lengths to hear Florence Price’s Symphony No. 3 in C minor performed again.
+More important, I learned that I’ll go to great lengths to hear Florence Price’s Symphony No. 3 in C Minor performed again.

 In 2009, a vast trove of Price’s unpublished music was discovered in what once was her summer home in a small town outside of Chicago.
 While this Third Symphony wasn’t among the belatedly recovered fantasies, concertos and unfinished Fourth found therein, it still bears a brassy, untouched, artifactual glow.
 And experiencing it now, some 81 years after its premiere in Detroit, the music feels pulled taut between nostalgia and ambition, looking back and dreaming forward.